 If we were to believe statistics, mental disorders are very much widespread phenomena across the whole world.
 According to the World Health Organization website among the whole population of the earth, among every four people there is at least one who suffered from at least one of the many mental disorders at some point in their lives.
 Those statistics are alarming, to say the least, medical since has made many milestone discoveries.
 Many widespread and terrifying physical diseases are now not that big of a deal as it used to be.
 We take shots and injections beforehand to ensure ourselves so that we are protected from various diseases.
 Hopefully in the future preventive measures as such will be a common deal for mental diseases too.

 So yeah, basically mental health issues can make your life a living hell.
 Sounds almost like sorcery, does it not?
-For centuries, people treated various diseases like magic or witchcraft.
+For centuries, people treated various mental health issues like magic or witchcraft.
 Many mental patients were thought to be possessed by some demon or evil entity.
 They were even tortured in the name of exorcism.
 Thank God we are way past that time now.

 What to Do When You or Your loved One has These Disorders?